29 Housing-Related Terms to Know

 Tuesday, Sep.
 20, 2022

 A red, geometric pattern encircles the modern-looking, four-story podium building found in the Cully neighborhood of Northeast Portland.
 This pattern, emblazoned into slats of wood, represents friendship and comes from the Confederated Tribes of Siletz Indians.
-It rings a newly constructed housing unit that seeks to embody that friendship, offering affordable housing to Native Americans and artists in Portland.

 Refuting Disaster Capitalism